nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Finding a task
-Tiger can also help find tasks based on a specific keyword.
-The search is not case sensitive, ie. `search woodlands` and `search Woodlands` should return the same list.
+Find tasks based on a specific keyword.
+The search is not case sensitive, ie. `search woodlands` and `search Woodlands` gives the same result.
 The usage is `search [substring].`

 Example: `search Woodlands` searches for tasks with task description containing the string "Woodlands".